drdnar/scanvideo-textmode/README.md

 While changing the palette pointer only takes effect at the start of the next line, changing palette entries will take effect while the line is still being rendered.

+## Resource Usage

+#### Interpolator

+This uses `INTERP1` to accelerate decoding and colorizing font bitmap data.
+`INTERP1` must be configured on every core that runs the scanline generator routine.
+Note that each core has independent interpolators, and they can only be configured with code running from that core.
+Therefore, if you divide scanline generation between cores, `INTERP1` must be configured twice, once from each core.

+Due to the way the interpolator is used for bitmap decoding, **`TEXT_MODE_MAX_FONT_WIDTH` should be less than 15,** but can be any value up to 29.
+If it is greater than 15, some bits in the color values must be sacrificed.
+This may present an issue if you want to use `scanvideo`'s multiple planes feature.
+For example, if `TEXT_MODE_MAX_FONT_WIDTH` is 16, then color values cannot be a full 16 bits, but only 15 bits (the high bit must be clear or the colors may not decode correctly).
+If `TEXT_MODE_MAX_FONT_WIDTH` is 19, then only 12-bit colors may be used.
+(Thirty would leave only one bit for color, and I'm not sure if that's useful, but you can do it.)

 #### Performance

-Unfortunately, this isn't quite fast enough to achieve 640×480 VGA at 60 Hz with a CPU clock speed of 125 MHz.
+This appears fast enough to achieve 640×480 VGA at 60 Hz without overclocking if you don't use `TEXT_MODE_PALETTIZED_COLOR` or `TEXT_MODE_CORE_1_IRQs`.
-However, it works fine with a modest overclock of 150 MHz.
+For my 800×480 TFT, 120 MHz causes weird graphical glitches for some reason, but it works fine with a modest overclock of 150 MHz.

-Using hand-optimized assembly, this achieves about 6-8 cycles per output pixel depending on options.
+Using both an interpolator and hand-optimized assembly, this achieves about 5½-8 cycles per output pixel depending on options.
 Wider characters reduce overhead and give better performance.
 Enabling the palettized mode costs about ½–1 extra cycle per pixel depending on how wide the characters are.

-For example, with an 8-pixel-wide font and palettized color turned off, each pixel will take an average of about 7 cycles.
+For example, with an 8-pixel-wide font and palettized color turned off, each pixel will take an average of about 6⅝ cycles.
-At 150 MHz, each line will take 1/(150 MHz) × 7 cycles per pixel × 640 pixels = 30 μs.
+At 150 MHz, each line will take 1/(150 MHz) × 6⅝ cycles per pixel × 640 pixels ≈ 29 μs.

-#### RAM Usage
+#### RAM

 Your font should be located in RAM, because otherwise cache misses might cause a huge performance penalty.